appvoid/carbono/specification.md

 ## Version Information
 - Specification Version: 1.0
 - Implementation Status: Beta
-- Last Updated: 2024
+- Last Updated: Mon 25 Nov, 2024

-This specification defines the core functionality and requirements for implementing the carbono UAI system, focusing on simplicity, accessibility, and browser compatibility.
+This specification defines the core functionality and requirements for implementing carbono's architecture and file format, focusing on simplicity, accessibility, and browser compatibility.